adityaax/darkweb-directory/README.md

 This repository curates publicly accessible Tor (.onion) resources such as news outlets, forums, whistleblowing platforms, and directories — strictly for educational, research, and academic use.

 ## 📌 Disclaimer
-This project does **NOT** promote or encourage any illegal activity.
-All content shared is publicly indexed or legally accessible through Tor.
-Use responsibly and at your own risk.
+This repository is maintained for informational and educational use only.
 Always follow your local laws.
+We **do not host, promote, or link to illegal content**.
+Use of any links or tools is at your own risk.

+We are **not responsible** for the content of external sites.
+Always verify links independently before visiting.

 ## 📁 Categories
 - News Outlets